 There are some fall staples we return to year after year—ankle boots, jeans, cashmere knits—and we think it’s high time blazers be included in that list.
 They may have started as one half of a traditional office-ready suit, but blazers are now a layering piece all their own and can be worn to so much than just a board meeting.
-Read on to learn which blazer styles are trending right now and how to wear them for maximum chicness (plus one style that just doesn’t work for fall 2021).
+Read on to learn which blazer styles are trending right now and how to wear them for maximum chicness (plus one style you’re better off retiring for now).

 1. Pair a Blazer with Sweats or Joggers

-Combining comfy pants with a structured blazer is pretty much peak 2021 aesthetic.
+Combining comfy pants with a structured blazer is one of our favorite new looks.
 But that doesn’t mean just any old combo will work.
 Stick with pants that cinch at the ankle rather than flare at the bottom, and leave oversize silhouettes for lounging at home.
 For the blazer, it’s all about finding that Goldilocks cut that’s neither too fitted nor too loose.
 Finish with a fitted tee or bodysuit and some easy footwear (sneakers, loafers, slides, etc.).

 2. Try Runway-Ready Cropped Cuts

 This unexpected trend was all over the runways for fall 2020, but mid-pandemic, very few people were reaching for such structured styles.
-Now, a full year later, it’s finally hitting the streets as more affordable brands have put out their own versions of the trend.
+Cut to present day, and it’s finally hitting the streets as more affordable brands have put out their own versions of the trend.
 Pair your cropped blazer with some high-waisted, straight-leg or boyfriend jeans and a sharp shoe (like a pointy-toe flat or pumps) to keep your proportions in check.

 Otherwise known as a suit, yes, although it doesn’t have to be.
 A monochrome look combining a wool-cotton blazer with jeans or silk pants in the same hue works just as well.
 The wide-leg silhouette keeps your look feeling more boho casual and less like traditional office attire.
 We prefer pairing a jacket and trousers with other low-key pieces, like an easy T-shirt, simple jewelry and a slouchy tote or clutch.